remotemerge/esewa-php-sdk/README.md

 * Your code must pass the tests.
 * You must document and write clean code.

-Thanks for your contribution and support :relaxed:.
+Thanks for your contribution and support :relaxed:

 [eSewa]: https://esewa.com.np
 [eSewa Documentation]: https://developer.esewa.com.np